RTO vs RPO: Disaster Recovery and Business Continuity

 • Headshot of Christina Teed in front of a blue background.

-Christina is a highly experienced professional with over fifteen years of work in various fields.
-She holds a Bachelor's degree in English Education and Theatre, which has provided her with a strong foundation in communication.
-Throughout her career, Christina has developed a diverse range of skills including program management, public speaking, leadership development, interpersonal skills, education, operations, project management, and leadership.
-At 4BIS Cybersecurity, Christina has held several roles including working as a tech on the helpdesk, various administrative responsibilities, digital creator, and content creation.
-With her wealth of skills and experience, she brings a unique blend of creativity, communication, and leadership to her work, making her a reliable and effective professional.
-However, Christina's favorite role in life is that of a dedicated wife and mom.
+Christina is a highly experienced professional with over fifteen years of work across various fields.
+She holds dual bachelor's degrees in English Education and Theatre, providing her with a strong foundation in communication.
+Throughout her career, Christina has cultivated a diverse skill set that includes program management, public speaking, leadership development, interpersonal communication, education, operations, project management, and leadership.

 View all posts